echuraev/translate-shell.vim/README.md

   You can find it on [github](https://github.com/soimort/translate-shell).

-If you would like to use [FZF](https://github.com/junegunn/fzf) functions that provided by this plugin, you have to install FZF.  you can find installation instruction [here](https://github.com/junegunn/fzf.vim#installation).
+If you would like to use [FZF](https://github.com/junegunn/fzf) functions that provided by this plugin, you have to install FZF.
+You can find installation instruction [here](https://github.com/junegunn/fzf.vim#installation).

 ## Installation